Skip To Main Content

 Teachers can be available on most school day mornings from 7:10 am to 7:40 am to provide students with academic assistance.
 Please make an appointment with your teacher in advance so they know to expect you and to avoid days when they may have other job duties.
 You can reach out to your counselor or assistant principal if you have any questions.

-The 2024-25 FAFSA is scheduled to open on December 31, 2023.
-Students enrolling for the academic year 2024/2025 can submit their FAFSA; families should use their 2022 income tax information.
+The 2025-26 FAFSA is open!
+Students enrolling for the academic year 2025/2026 can submit their FAFSA; families should use their 2023 income tax information.
 Before students and parents can complete the FAFSA, the student and all parents/guardians in the household must create an FSA ID.
 To create your FSA ID go to FSA ID Website.

 ACT/SAT Test Prep - METHODIZE